‘I was scared’: MP man says police made him sign false report saying Muslims celebrated Pakistan win

 Sharifa Tadvi, another resident of Indira Mohalla, had gone to pick bananas with her husband Sharif and two young children on Monday, June 19, morning when the police came.
 They started to run away but the police caught Sharif from behind and beat him.

 “I begged the police to let him go, saying that our children and I would starve and die without him,” Sharifa said.
-“They said, go ahead and die, we’ll bring wood and cremate you.”
+“They said, go ahead and die, we will bring wood and cremate you.”

 “My husband is the only one who can earn in this family,” she said, with tears in her eyes.
 “He doesn’t even know what cricket is.
 He works hard every day and comes back every night exhausted.
 Why would he bother with celebrations?”

-Note: Corrections and clarifications: An earlier version incorrectly stated the name of the investigating officer as SP Yadav.
-This article was updated at 6 pm, June 25, with details of the affidavit submitted by Subhash Koli, disputing the police version.